MuTsunTsai/vue-on-clickout/README.md

 And then in your template, on any element, use `v-on:clickout="..."` or `@clickout="..."` and watch the magic happen.

 In version 1.1, the order of firing the `clickout` event has been changed from "bottom-up" to "top-down", that is, the event handler of parent element will fire first, and then those of the child elements.
-The `.stop` modifier works in the opposite direction, so that the parent element will stop its child elements from firing the clickout event.
+The `.stop` modifier also works in the opposite direction, so that the parent element will stop its child elements from firing the clickout event.

 The following example demonstrates it all.